isidzukuri/algorithms/README.md

 ## [Bitmasking](https://www.geeksforgeeks.org/what-is-bitmasking/)

 In computer programming, the process of modifying and utilizing binary representations of numbers or any other data is known as bitmasking.

+See also chapter 10 "Bit manipulation", "Competitive programmer's handbook" by Antti Laaksonen